adobebc/web-apps-sdk/APIs/web-app-items/create-web-app-item.md

 * `releaseDate` - the release date of the web app item; uses the format mm/dd/yyyy.
 Default: current date *(string)*
 * `expiryDate` - the date when the web app item will expire; uses the format mm/dd/yyyy.
 Default: "9999-01-01" *(string)*
 * `enabled` - a boolean indicating whether this web app item is enabled or disabled.
 Default: true *(boolean)*
-* `urlSuffix` - the suffix that will be used to build its frontend URL.
+* `slug` - the suffix that will be used to build its frontend URL.
 This is appended to the URL of the webapp.
 The URL is based on the name of the Web App, and made unique by appending "-1", "-2", etc. *(string)*
 * `description` - the description or content of the webapp item. *(string)*
 * `roleId` - the id of the role assigned to this web app item, if any.
 Default: -1 *(integer)*
 * `submittedBy` - the id of the user that created this webapp item, if any.
 Default: -1 *(integer)*